 Responsiblities and legislation

 Lansdown Golf Club will seek to promote the principles of safeguarding by:

 · Reviewing Lansdown Golf Club’s policy and procedures every three years or whenever there is a major change in legislation.

 · Giving guidance on appropriate recruitment procedures to assess the suitability of volunteers and staff working with vulnerable groups.

 · Following procedures to report welfare concerns and allegations about the behaviour of adults and ensure that all staff, volunteers, parents and participants, including children, are aware of these procedures.

 · Directing club staff, volunteers & coaches to appropriate safeguarding training and learning opportunities, where this is appropriate to their role.

-Our Welfare Officer is Mike Burt and he can be contacted at [email protected]
+Our Welfare Officers are Louise Butler and Matt Brooke and they can be contacted at [email protected]